paul-nechifor/check-your-privilege/readme.md

 ## Build

-Install `npm` and `bower`.
+Install `npm`.
 Get the requirements with:

     npm install
-    bower install

 Install `grunt` and build the development version with: